Air Buddies: Voice Cast

 B-Dawg is the pup who can play basketball, while Budderball plays football, Rosebud plays soccer, Buddha plays baseball, and Mudbud plays volleyball.
 All the animals can speak in this film.
 This was the first time speaking animals have appeared in the Air Bud series.

+Production

+Principal photography took place in Vancouver, British Columbia, Canada in 2005.

+During filming in Canada, Walt Disney Productions set-up supervision of animal treatment on set by American Humane's Certified Animal Safety Representatives.
+These representatives ensured all animals being worked with on the film received humane treatment internationally.

 Release

-The movie was released directly to DVD on December 12, 2006 by Buena Vista Home Entertainment, the same day as The Fox and the Hound 2.
+Air Buddies was released directly to DVD on December 12, 2006 by Buena Vista Home Entertainment, the same day as The Fox and the Hound 2.

-Mill Creek Entertainment reissued the movie on January 14, 2020 on a 2-disc boxset with the other films in the series.
+Mill Creek Entertainment reissued the film on January 14, 2020 on a 2-disc boxset with other films in the series.